karmaniverous/stan/.stan/system/stan.todo.md

   - Unify Live’s BORING tokens to bracketed form ([OK]/[FAIL]/…) using the shared label helper.
   - Fixes the final‑frame expectation in live.order.flush.test without changing non‑TTY/TTY behavior.
   - Follow‑up: finish DRY by switching Logger to the same helper and removing its local duplicate.

+- Logger status labels — DRY via shared helper
+  - Switched the Logger UI to use the shared status‑label helper and removed its local duplicate.
+  - Maintains parity with Live; BORING tokens remain bracketed and stable; TTY colored symbols preserved where applicable.

 - Windows cancel teardown — additional EBUSY hardening
   - Increased final post‑cancel settle on Windows to 1600 ms (non‑Windows 400 ms)